Michigan Highways: Since 1997.

 1973 – With the final segment complete, the M-76 freeway is designated as the final link of I-75 in Michigan.
 Between the Maple Valley and West Branch areas, the M-55 routing is transferred onto the newly opened I-75 while the old route becomes an unsigned state trunkline as "OLD M-55."
 BUS M-76 through West Branch becomes BL I-75.

-1974 (Nov 15) New! – A new, more direct alignment for M-55 along Watergate Rd from the Wexford/Missaukee Co line easterly to Blue Rd approximately ½-mile east of Dickerson Rd is determined as a state trunkline highway.
+1974 (Nov 15) – A new, more direct alignment for M-55 along Watergate Rd from the Wexford/Missaukee Co line easterly to Blue Rd approximately ½-mile east of Dickerson Rd is established as a state trunkline highway.
 The new alignment, which may have opened to traffic earlier in the year, shaves approximately one mile from the former route along Cadillac Rd (from the county line easterly to Dickerson Rd), Dickerson Rd (Cadillac Rd–Blue Rd), and Blue Rd (Dickerson Rd easterly ½-mile), which remains as an unsigned state trunkline as OLD M-55.

 2000 (Nov 1) – The first 2.9 miles of the "Cadillac Bypass" opens to traffic and while that freeway would eventually bear the US-131 designation, for the next year, it will only be signed as a rerouted M-55.
 From the north end of the opened freeway about 1.5 miles east of downtown Cadillac, M-55 now turns southwesterly via the new freeway (joining with US-131 at Exit 177) to M-115 at Exit 176, then runs concurrently with M-115 northwesterly back to the former route of M-55 in the "Lakes Area" on the west side of Cadillac.
 The former portions of M-55 along E Division St, E Cass St, Granite St and Sunnyside Dr becomes an unsigned state trunkline designated OLD M-55.
 The formerly concurrent US-131/M-55 via Mitchell St in downtown Cadillac between Granine St and E Cass St remains only US-131.